jawhien/extendedTotalCmd/doc/en/readme.md

 Yes, please send me letter to the email address indicated in the add-on, and I will send you the necessary files and instructions.
 You can view the author’s email address in the NVDA Add-ons Manager.

 # Change log

+## v2.2.0: 20.04.2020

+* When switching tabs, the name of the selected tab will now be reported, as well as its position, if enabled in the NVDA settings.
+* Added the function of copying the path to the current folder to the clipboard by double-pressing CTRL + SHIFT + D
+* Fixed a bug leading to problems when determining the version of TC.
+* Fixed a bug when determining the file size under the cursor associated with using a large font.
+* Code optimization.
+* Other minor improvements and fixes.

 ## V2.1.0: 21.03.2020